simple-acme/simple-acme.github.io/manual/advanced-use/examples/exchange.md

 ## Interactive
-It's not recommended to configure a certificate for Exchange in interactive mode, because the settings `--acl-fullcontrol` (essential for installation of some updates) is not accessible from the menu.
+It's not recommended to configure a certificate for Exchange in interactive mode, because the settings `‑‑acl-fullcontrol` (essential for installation of some updates) is not accessible from the menu.

 ## Unattended
-Important note for Hybrid Exchange configurations (synced to Office 365): you should use 0 instead of 1 in the `--scriptparameters`, which translates to the `LeaveOldExchangeCerts` input of the sample script.
+Important note for Hybrid Exchange configurations (synced to Office 365): you should use 0 instead of 1 in the `‑‑scriptparameters`, which translates to the `LeaveOldExchangeCerts` input of the sample script.
 See [this issue](https://github.com/win-acme/win-acme/issues/1754) for more details.

 - Windows Certificate Store (default)